 - Urinary assistance (catheterization).
 A tube is guided through your urethra to empty your bladder.

 Medications that enable erections.
-Drugs such as sildenafil (Viagra, Revatio), vardenafil (Levitra) or tadalafil (Adcirca, Cialis) can help you achieve and maintain an erection.
-Possible side effects include mild headache, flushing, upset stomach and changes in color vision.
+Drugs such as sildenafil (Viagra), vardenafil, tadalafil (Cialis) and avanafil (Stendra) can help you achieve and maintain an erection.
+Possible side effects include low blood pressure, mild headache, flushing, upset stomach and changes in color vision.

 If you have a history of heart disease, arrhythmia, stroke or high blood pressure, use these medications with caution.
 Also avoid taking these medications if you are taking any type of organic nitrates.
 Seek immediate medical assistance if you have an erection that lasts longer than four hours.